Superconductivity from phonon-mediated retardation in a single-flavor metal

 For $L=0$, $\mathcal{V}_0(\nu_n;k_F,0)>0$ for all $\nu_n$, suggesting attraction.
 However, the even-angular-momentum pairing is not allowed in our model due to the Pauli exclusion principle.
 One can straightforwardly show that $\mathcal{V}_{L\neq 0}(\nu_n;k_F,0)\le 0$ for all $\nu_n$, i.e., no attraction between electrons at all frequencies.
 In Fig.~\ref{Fig:Int_and_gap}(a), we plot $\mathcal{V}_{L}$ with $\mathcal{B}=0$ for $L=1,3,5$, showing the non-monotonic dependence in frequency and $\mathcal{V}_{L}(0;k_F,0)= 0$.
 Thus, the static BCS approximation predicts the absence of SC (without Berry curvature).
 However, the dynamical structure of the $\mathcal{V}_L(\nu_n;k_F,0)$ is nontrivial and should be investigated carefully.
 A well-established example is the seminal work by Morel and Anderson \cite{MorelP1962}, which demonstrates the existence of SC despite a repulsive pairing interaction at all frequencies.
 Retardation by itself can produce pairings even if the static BCS limit predicts no SC!

 With Eqs.~(\ref{Eq:V_L_no_B}) and (\ref{Eq:LGE}), we derive the LGE for $\mathcal{B}=0$, given by

-where $\lambda=g\rho_0/2$ (the factor of $1/2$ due to convention in $\mathcal{S}_I$ and the single-flavor nature).
+where $\lambda=g\rho_0$.
 We focus only on the odd-$L$ even-frequency pairings in this Letter.
 The odd-frequency pairings are known to be sensitive to quasiparticle renormalization \cite{LinderJ2019,PimenovD2022,LangmannE2022}, a subject beyond the scope of our current study.
 We analyze the odd-$L$ even-frequency pairings by solving Eq.~(\ref{Eq:LGE_no_B}) with a frequency cutoff $\Lambda\gg\Omega_0$.
 The results converge well for $\Lambda>5\Omega_0$ because $\mathcal{V}_{L}(\nu_n;k_F,0)$ decays to zero rapidly for $|\nu_n|>5\Omega_0$.
+See SM \cite{SM} for a discussion on convergence.

 We find that the leading SC instability is $p$-wave, and $L=1$ and $L=-1$ are degenerate.
 As plotted in Fig.~\ref{Fig:Int_and_gap}(b), the gap function for $L=1$ exhibits a peak at zero frequency, sign-changing behavior, two dips (the most negative locations) track the two maxima of $|\mathcal{V}_1(\nu_n;k_F,0)|$ [see the blue curve in Fig.~\ref{Fig:Int_and_gap}(a)].
-The sign-changing behavior is expected for a non-attractive pairing potential because a minus sign is needed.
-This feature is reminiscent of the Bogoliubov-Tomachov-Morel-Anderson pairing potential \cite{BogoljubovNN1958,MorelP1962} (i.e., a dynamical phonon-mediated attraction with a large static Coulomb repulsion), but the Coulomb interaction is absent in our case.
+The sign-changing behavior is expected for a non-attractive pairing potential because a minus sign is needed for compensating the minus sign in front of $R_L$ in Eq.~(\ref{Eq:LGE_no_B}).
+This sign-reversal feature is reminiscent of the Bogoliubov-Tomachov-Morel-Anderson pairing potential \cite{BogoljubovNN1958,MorelP1962} (i.e., a dynamical phonon-mediated attraction with a large static Coulomb repulsion), but the Coulomb interaction is absent in our case.
 Moreover, the existence of SC here cannot be understood just by the Morel-Anderson renormalization (i.e., the $\mu^*$ effect, marginally irrelevant renormalization group flows for repulsive interactions in the BCS channel) \cite{MorelP1962,ColemanP2015_book}.
 The two dips at finite frequencies are also nontrivial as they inherit the dynamical structure of $\mathcal{V}_1(\nu_n;k_F,0)$.
 As shown in Figs.~\ref{Fig:Int_and_gap}(c)-(d), similar characteristics manifest in the gap functions of $L=3$ and $L=5$, so they are also allowed in principle.